NCCRA/Multitasking/README.md

 $ makeGreyMatter.sh <subj id> # makes gray matter mask, outputs .txt

-$ realignToDay1.sh <subject> <session> <session #>
+$ realignToDay1.sh <subject> <session #> # realign each session to that subject's first session. makes analyses easier later :)

 # *Analyze*

 $ MVPA

 Backburner for now, hoping to use scikitlearn to train some classifiers to recognize which colors/words people are thinking about on each trial.

 $ Brainiak searchlight

-testSearchlight.py looks at similarity in a toy dataset composed of random numbers run_test_searchlight.py submits slurm job to spock's scheduler to run the testSearchlight.py (currently running into memory issues on spock)
+$ testSearchlight.py # looks at similarity in a toy dataset composed of random numbers

+$ run_test_searchlight.py #submits slurm job to spock's scheduler to run the testSearchlight.py (currently running into memory issues on spock)

 https://pythonhosted.org/brainiak/brainiak.searchlight.html